Kampong Sengkurong: Economy

 The village contains a commercial area.
 It is one of the few outside Bandar Seri Begawan and within Brunei-Muara District.
 The commercial area comprises rows of shophouses, mainly clustered in the vicinity of the intersection between Jalan Tutong and Jalan Jerudong.
+According to Dr. Awang Haji Abdullah Hanif, currently most of the people in his village are working with the government in addition to some working on their own such as making kalupis and handicrafts including making sticks, jewelry, machetes and daggers.